grafana/grafana/docs/sources/tutorials/alerting-get-started/index.md

 Besides being an open-source observability tool, Grafana has its own built-in alerting service.
 This means that you can receive notifications whenever there is an event of interest in your data, and even see these events graphed in your visualizations.

-In this step, we set up a new [contact point](https://grafana.com/docs/grafana/latest/alerting/configure-notifications/manage-contact-points/integrations/webhook-notifier/).
-This contact point will use the _webhooks_ integration.
+In this step, we set up a new contact point.
+This contact point will use the [webhook integration](https://grafana.com/docs/grafana/latest/alerting/configure-notifications/manage-contact-points/integrations/webhook-notifier/).
 In order to make this work, we also need an endpoint for our webhook integration to receive the alert.
 We will use [Webhook.site](https://webhook.site/) to quickly set up that test endpoint.
 This way we can make sure that our alert is actually sending a notification somewhere.

 1. In your browser, **sign in** to your Grafana Cloud account.